Book A Consultation

 Can trusts protect assets from divorce or bankruptcy?

-What happens to a trust when there are significant life changes like marriage or the birth of a child?
+What happens to a trust when there are significant life changes?